 All trading in an account is at your risk.
 The value of the assets held in an account is subject to a variety of factors, such as the liquidity and volatility of the securities markets.
-Investment performance of any kind is not guaranteed, and MSSB's or a Financial Advisor's past performance with respect to other accounts does not predict future performance with respect to any particular account.
+Investment performance of any kind is not guaranteed, and MSSB's or a MSSB Financial Advisor's past performance with respect to other accounts does not predict future performance with respect to any particular account.
+In addition, certain investment strategies that MSSB Financial Advisors may use in the programs have specific risks, including those associated with investments in common stock, fixed income securities, American Depository Receipts, and Funds.
 You should consult with your Financial Advisor regarding the specific risks associated with the investments in your account.